 The 3 CPGs^{1,2,4} that address the subject of antihistamines, steam and alternative therapies all agree that there is no evidence on the effectiveness of antihistamines, steam or alternative therapies such as homoeopathy.
-The CCHMC's CPG2 mentions (grade C) that antihistamines, decongestants and nasal vasoconstrictors have not been shown to be beneficial in children with upper respiratory tract infections, and says that they have demonstrated side effects, so their use cannot be recommended.
+The CCHMC's CPG2 mentions (grade C) that antihistamines, decongestants and nasal vasoconstrictors have not been shown to be beneficial in children with upper respiratory tract injections, and says that they have demonstrated side effects, so their use cannot be recommended.
 Turning to alternative therapies, the AAP's CPG1 (grade D) states that there is no evidence that they are effective but their use is very widespread.
 They are therefore not recommended for use by clinicians, but it is recommended that carers be asked about them and that their risks and benefits be known.
 The FDA65 does not recommend the use of these treatments in children aged under 2 years.

-There is a Cochrane review66 on the use of surfactants in patients with acute bronchiolitis.
+There is a Cochrane review on the use of surfactants in patients with acute bronchiolitis.
 It concludes that there is insufficient evidence available, but that surfactant treatment in seriously ill newborns may reduce the length of hospitalisation and mechanical ventilation, and that no mortality or adverse effects have been recorded in connection with surfactants.

-A double-blind RCT67 examines the efficacy of inhaled furosemide for acute bronchiolitis and finds no significant short-term clinical effects or reduction in length of hospitalisation, duration of oxygen therapy or time until full enteral feeding is achieved.
+A double-blind RCT67 examines the efficacy of inhaled furosemide for no significant in length of hospitalisation, du time until full enteral feeding is achieved.